Jacobdudee/EnronModel/README.md

 ## Results
 #### Best Model
-The best results came from using an AdaBoost Classifier, with a learning rate of 1 and 35 estimators:
+The best results came from using an AdaBoost Classifier using 10 features, with a learning rate of 1 and 35 estimators:

     AdaBoostClassifier(algorithm='SAMME.R', base_estimator=None, learning_rate=1,
               n_estimators=35, random_state=None)